Listed below are the three main projects I worked on at the University of Southampton.

 Peer reviewed journal paper

-Waight, E. and Giordano, A. (in review) ‘Doctoral student experiences of non-academic pastoral support’, Journal of Higher Education Policy and Management
+Waight, E. and Giordano, A. (2018) ‘Doctoral student access to non-academic support for mental health’, Journal of Higher Education Policy and Management

 Waight, E. (2014) ‘Second-hand consumption among middle-class mothers in the UK: thrift, distinction and risk’, Families, Relationships and Societies, 3(1) pp.159-162